Doctors Note Logo

 ✅ 4.
 Consider a Cognitive Screening

-If you're unsure whether your symptoms are normal aging or something more, a free AI-powered assessment can help clarify your concerns.
-Taking a Mild Cognitive Impairment symptom checker is a simple first step that may help you determine whether your memory concerns warrant a professional evaluation.
+If you're unsure whether your symptoms are normal aging or something more, you can check your symptoms with a free AI-powered tool to help clarify whether your memory concerns might need professional attention and give you personalized guidance on your next steps.

 This type of tool does not diagnose you, but it can help you decide whether to seek further evaluation.